yunwilliamyu/contact-trace-mixnet/README.md

 ## Endpoints:

 ### Post
-This may either receive messages from end-users who are self-reporting, or from the previous node in the chain.
+This may either receive messages from end-users, or from the previous node in the chain.

 The request will contain: